 - Increase heat to high, cover and let it come to a simmer.
 Reduce heat to a moderate simmer.

-- While the peas and beans heat, chop the dill.
-Add half of it to the pot of soup.
-Put the rest aside for now.
+- Add half of the dill to the pot of soup.

-- Put a colander over a bowl and pour in the cans of beets.
-You need the liquid so do not discard it.
+- Put a colander over a bowl and pour in the cans of beets to drain them.
+Set the liquid aside and do not discard it because you’ll need it soon.

 - Put the drained beets into a food processor and process until they’re in small pieces.

-- When the potatoes in the pot are tender add the vinegar, the beets, and the beet liquid and the heated peas and beans.
+- When the potatoes in the pot are fork-tender, add the vinegar and stir.
+Then add the processed beets, the reserved beet liquid, the peas, and the beans.
 Heat on high until simmering.

 - Stir in the remaining dill.
-Taste and add more vinegar and black pepper as needed.
+Taste and add more vinegar and black pepper if needed.

-- Serve with either whipping cream or sour cream on the side for people to add to their bowls of soup.
+- Ladle into bowls and serve with either whipping cream or sour cream on the side for people to add to their bowls of soup.

 This post originally appeared in December 2014 and was revised and republished in October 2018.